 When you are in Tyonek, you'll notice that it is more blue-collar than most other communities in America.
 45.00% of Tyonek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tyonek is a town of construction workers and builders, managers and service providers.
 There are especially a lot of people living in Tyonek who work in management occupations (17.00%), office and administrative support (10.00%) and farm management occupations (8.00%).

 The overall crime rate in Tyonek is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 Tyonek is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 13.75 minutes getting to work every day.

-Tyonek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tyonek doesn't have a public transportation system that people use for their commute.